The Importance of Warming up Before Your Game

 It's not uncommon to see athletes pull or strain certain muscles like hamstrings and calves when they don't warm up.
 In some cases, these injuries can sideline them for days and weeks at a time.

 By warming up, you can prevent injuries from happening in the first place.
-You can also keep tabs on which of your muscles might be sore heading into a game so that you can monitor them throughout the course of a contest.
+You can also keep tabs on which of your muscles might be sore heading into a game so that you can monitor them throughout a contest.

 Allows You to Mentally Prepare

 When you're warming up for a game, you should be doing more than just focusing on stretching.
-You should also take the time you use to warm up to focus your mind on the challenge that lies ahead.
+It would help if you also took the time you use to warm up to focus your mind on the challenge that lies ahead.

 You can mentally prepare for a game by: